CleoSchulten/detel-hack-jtelss2024/_chapters/chapters/topics/recommender-systems.md

 1.3.
 Introducing the chapter structure (conent)

 ## 2. Definition (What is a recommender system?)
+Recommender systems (RS) can be defined as software tools that help the user in making decisions when the provided information is overwhelming (Ricci, Rokach, and Shapira 2015).
+They can become considerably important when the options available for buying an item or receiving a service vary over a wide range, such as the wide variety of online courses available for a certain topic.

+The definition of RSs can also be considered from the application dimensions and contexts.
+Therefore, we can define RSs as follow from the technical, functional, an algorithmic contexts:
+**1. Technical Definition:**
+A software application that employs algorithms to predict and recommend items to users by analysing data such as user interactions, item features, and user-item interactions.
+**2. Functional Definition:**
+A tool used to filter information and provide users with relevant content or products they might be interested in, often used in e-commerce, streaming services, social media, and other online platforms.
+**3. Algorithmic Definition:**
+A system that uses methods like collaborative filtering, content-based filtering, and hybrid approaches to analyse user data and make personalised recommendations.

 ## 3. Taxonomy (Types of RSs)
 3.1.
 Traditional rule-based RSs